Raj Prashasti: Chapter 19 (Charities and gifts)

 There are 43 verses in this sarga.
 In the beginning, 21 verses mainly describe Rajasamudra.
 Afterwards, the sequence is as follows:

 Gada Mandal was built outside Rajnagar.
 There, Charanas and numerous Brahmins arrived from different regions.
 The amount of charity of Saptsagardan and Tuladan of Raj Singh was donated.
-The amount of the chief queen's tuladan, of the priest Garibdas and the and of his son Ranchhod Rai was also distributed among those Brahmins.
+The amount of the chief queen's tuladan, of the priest Garibdas and of his son Ranchhod Rai was also distributed among those Brahmins.
 Maharana also donated food on that occasion.

 Subsequently, Raj Singh, in the assembly hall, gave gold, rupees, jewellery, zareen clothes, elephants, horses and village copper plates to the Charanas, the Brahmins, the Yachakas and all other people.

 After this, he gave clothes, horses, elephants, gems and ornaments to all the kings who had come after receiving invitations, all the Brahmins and Vaishyas etc. and permitted them to return to their lands.
 He sent clothes, elephants, horses and ornaments for the invited kings, Durgadhipas, kinsmen, and his relatives.